wyattmcdonnell/academic-kickstart/content/authors/admin/_index.md

   url: "https://10xgenomics.com"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a computational biologist at 10x Genomics, where I get to work on single-cell technology and the adaptive immune system.
+bio: I'm a computational immunologist at 10x Genomics, where I get to work on single-cell technology and the adaptive immune system.

 interests:
 - Immunology